apostrophecms/apostrophe-selective-permissions/README.md

- Create specialized permissions for users of your site, such as an "seo" permission that allows editing only certain fields of certain pieces and pages.
+ Create specialized permissions for users of your site, such as an "seo" permission that allows updating only certain fields of certain pieces and pages.

+## Stability (pre-alpha)

+**This doesn't work yet.** A work in progress.
+Pardon our dust.

 ## Installation